cncf/tag-security/assessments/guide/README.md

 address security and technical details associated with the project.
 Information created or received out of the review is leveraged in making the final assessment.
-   * **Project** posts their document to the project security assessment channel, allowing at least one week for review prior to Q&A
+   * **Project lead** posts their document to the project security assessment channel, allowing at least one week for review prior to Q&A
    * **Security reviewers** review the self-assessment document and provide comments and questions
       * It is highly recommended that security reviewers familiarize themselves with the project's repo and docs if available
-   * **Security reviewers and project lead/pocs** ensure all reviewer questions/comments are addressed and finalize the self-assessment
+   * **Security reviewers and project leads/POCs** ensure all reviewer questions/comments are addressed and finalize the self-assessment
-   * **Lead security reviewer or their designee,** with the assistance of the **security reviewers** create a draft summary document to capture existing comments, feedback, and recommendations prior to the presentation.
+   * **Lead security reviewer or their designee,** with the assistance of the **security reviewers** create a draft summary document to capture existing comments, feedback, and recommendations prior to the presentation
 ### 6. Presentation
 The presentation is designed to inform members of SIG Security of the project, its intent, what it accomplishes, and provides the opportunity for additional questions and feedback to the reviewers and project.
    * Project lead presents to SIG during SIG meeting
-   * Presentation is recorded as part of standard SIG process
+   * Presentation is recorded as part of standard SIG meeting process
-   * Presentation slides are linked in the assessments/projects/project-name/
+   * Presentation slides are linked in the assessments/projects/project-name/ directory
 ### 7. Final assessment
 The final assessment provides a cursory review of the project, background, summarization of self-assessment, and recommendations to the CNCF, the project,